ControlSystemsMTK.jl

 x, pars = ModelingToolkit.get_u0_p(simplified_sys, defs, defs) # Extract the default state and parameter values

-fun = Symbolics.build_function(symbolic_sys, states(simplified_sys), ModelingToolkit.parameters(simplified_sys);
+fun = Symbolics.build_function(symbolic_sys, unknowns(simplified_sys), ModelingToolkit.parameters(simplified_sys);

 expression = Val{false}, # Generate a compiled function rather than a Julia expression